Methane Fugitive Emissions Surveys

 Detection of methane fugitive emissions using drones has numerous applications and advantages when compared to the surveys conducted from the ground.

-Using geostatistical analysis, the data can be mapped to displaying the locations of the methane detections within an hour from landing the drone.
+Using geostatistical analysis, the data can be mapped to display the locations of the methane detections within an hour from landing the drone.

 To comply with the environmental legislation, landfills’ operators are required to undertake regular methane fugitive emissions monitoring.
 Landfill gas monitoring is normally conducted by a walking survey carrying handheld detectors.
 This is not a safe and efficient approach.
 Personnel walking on landfills surface can be exposed to toxic emissions and dust, are required to walk on uneven ground, nearby exposed refuses.